 Dr Kirsten Theobald’s aim is to make the use of wind power as efficient as possible

-Biogas. innogy operates its own biogas plants in order to explore ways of generating as much energy as possible using renewable raw materials.
-We have commissioned a modern biogas plant in Paffendorf in the city of Bergheim (in the state of North Rhine-Westphalia) that generates energy in an environmentally friendly manner using renewable raw materials.
-We use a diverse mix of raw materials drawn from products used in the region’s farms, for example, whole-plant, grass and maize silage as well as beets and alfalfa.
-We also test the use of new energy crops such as cup plants and wild flowers.
-The raw biogas that is generated is then processed to natural gas quality and fed into the grid in the form of biomethane.
-This biomethane can be used to supply heat to around 3,300 households.
+Biogas. innogy operates its own biogas installations in order to explore ways of generating as much energy as possible from renewable resources.
+We have commissioned a modern biogas plant in Paffendorf in the City of Bergheim (in the state of North Rhine-Westphalia) that generates energy in an environmentally friendly manner from renewable resources.
+We use a diverse mix of raw materials drawn from products used in the region’s farms, for example, whole plant, grass and maize silage as well as beets and alfalfa.
+They also test the use of new energy crops such as cup plants and wild flowers.
+The raw biogas that is generated is then processed to natural gas quality and fed into the grids in the form of bio-methane.
+This bio-methane can be used to supply heat to around 3,300 households.

 Biogas plants are more profitable the more reliably they operate.
-This is why we are carrying out the Visko project in Paffendorf to investigate ways of preventing ‘blockages’ at biogas plants.
+This is why we are carrying out the Visko project at Paffendorf to investigate ways of preventing “blockages” at biogas plants.
 Such blockages can arise when the substrate – that is, the raw material that is used to power the plant – becomes too viscous.
 The bacteria cannot do their job properly if the substrate is too viscous, which in turn causes biogas production to come to a halt.
-We now deploy a measuring system in Paffendorf to continuously check the substrate’s viscosity and detect when it becomes too high.
+We now deploy a measuring system at Paffendorf to continuously monitor the substrate’s viscosity and detect when it becomes too high.
 We implement the appropriate countermeasures to prevent downtimes at the plant.

 Hydroelectric power.
-The main benefit of hydroelectric power is that it can be used to generate electricity largely independent of the time of day or weather conditions. innogy operates run-of-the-river and pumped-storage power plants with a combined capacity of around 500 megawatts.
+The main benefit of hydroelectric power is that it can be used to generate electricity largely irrespective of time of day or weather conditions. innogy operates run-of-river and pumped-storage power plants with a combined capacity of some 500 megawatts.
 These plants harness the energy of flowing rivers and work around the clock very reliably.
 We have over 77 turbines at almost 30 sites in Germany alone, for example, at the Moselle, Ruhr and Saar rivers.
 We operate 21 of such power plants in the UK.
 We also operate hydroelectric power plants in France, Spain, Portugal and Switzerland.